gladiola/blog/_drafts/2018-06-15-XAMPP_webdav_Vulns.markdown

 ## Annotated Bibliography
 \[1\] _____.
 INTERNET: [`https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/`](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/)

+Sourceforge download page for XAMPP versions.
+Using these hyperlinks, I navigated to the various version files; I downloaded a few older versions with known vulns for experimentation.

 \[2\] _____.
 INTERNET: [`https://www.cvedetails.com/cve/CVE-2007-2080/`](https://www.cvedetails.com/cve/CVE-2007-2080/)Offensive Security, Exploit Database.

+This CVE outlined "multiple SQL injection vulnerabilities in XAMPP 1.6.0a for Windows."
+Given that, and other CVEs that followed later in history, this one was a good version for use as a target.

 \[3\] _____.
 INTERNET: [`https://www.exploit-db.com/exploits/37396/`](https://www.exploit-db.com/exploits/37396/) Offensive Security, Exploit Database.

+This Expolit-db entry showed some XSS vulns that I thought I could practice with in 1.6.0a.

 \[4\] _____.
 INTERNET: [`https://www.exploit-db.com/exploits/3738/`](https://www.exploit-db.com/exploits/3738/) Offensive Security, Exploit Database.

+Exploit-db entry shows a remote buffer overflow that will probably overrun a MS Sql Server database and tell us users, passwords, and some schema information.

 \[5\] Chandel, Raj.
 "How to Hack XAMPP of Remote PC using Metasploit," Raj Chandel's Blog: Hacking Articles.
 INTERNET: [`http://www.hackingarticles.in/how-to-hack-xampp-of-remote-pc-using-metasploit/`](http://www.hackingarticles.in/how-to-hack-xampp-of-remote-pc-using-metasploit/)

+This exploit tutorial shows XAMPP being used with a Metasploit module to establish communications with the target computer.

 \[6\] _____.
 INTERNET: [`https://www.mkyong.com/apache/how-to-enable-webdav-in-apache-server-2-2-x-windows/`](https://www.mkyong.com/apache/how-to-enable-webdav-in-apache-server-2-2-x-windows/)

+Sample directions on the proper use and setup of webdav file sharing procedures.
+If we were going to use XAMPP to implement webdav, then we would probably initiate procedures like these, with XAMPP holding the webdav directory.

 \[7\] _____.
 "XAMPP - WebDAV PHP Upload (Metasploit),"  INTERNET: [`https://www.exploit-db.com/exploits/18367/`](https://www.exploit-db.com/exploits/18367/) Offensive Security, Exploit Database.

+Source code of the Metasploit module that I used as I was working against XAMPP 1.6.0a.

+\[8\] _____.  "mssql_connect," PHP Man.
+INTERNET:  [`http://php.net/manual/en/function.mssql-connect.php`](http://php.net/manual/en/function.mssql-connect.php)

+PHP Manual page on the proper use of the mssql_connect command that is associated with one of the CVEs.

 [//]: # (Hyperlinks)
 [1]: https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/